 It gets close enough that we can see it has its tongue sticking out the front of its mouth – quite derpy looking – but it never gets close enough that we can pet it.

 We’re not really sure what to do about this doggo.
 It brings back memories of when we got a dog back in New Mexico, but this one seems to have chosen us instead of the other way around.

 Does it belong to the horse people?
 Should we walk back to them?
 Can it just find its own way back?
 Has it just been lost in the mountains for months/years surviving on the generosity of passing hikers?
 Has it decided that we are weak and is it just waiting for us to collapse so that it can make us into meals?

 We cross a stream and decide that the dog definitely will stop following us there, but it doesn’t; it jumps right into the water and keeps on following.
 Eventually, it appears to warm up to us and it brings us a stick – which we repeatedly throw back the way we came from and which it repeatedly brings back to us.

-When the dog finally disappears and we're not sure if we've somehow doomed it or if it simply got bored with us and decided to return to whatever it was doing pre-stalking us (we're not sure it belonged to the horse people…or if it was even real at all).
+When the dog finally disappears we’re not sure if we’ve somehow doomed it or if it simply got bored with us and decided to return to whatever it was doing pre-stalking us (we’re not sure it belonged to the horse people…or if it was even real at all).